NanoClip vs Raycast Clipboard

 An honest comparison.

 One is a launcher with a clipboard built in.
-The other is a clipboard manager with snippets and sync.
+The other is a clipboard app with snippets, flows, and sync.
 Here's when each one wins.

-By Victor BaroIndependent macOS developer · Maker of NanoClip
+By Victor BaroIndependent macOS developer · Maker of NanoApps

 • Pick Raycast if: you already use it as your launcher and the built-in clipboard history covers your needs.
 Pay for Raycast Pro ($8/mo) if you also want Cloud Sync between Macs.

-• Pick NanoClip if: you want a dedicated clipboard manager with smart snippets, iCloud sync, and 19 themes — for $4.99once instead of $96/year.
+• Pick NanoClip if: you want a dedicated clipboard manager with smart snippets, custom flows, iCloud sync, and 19 themes — for $5.00once instead of $96/year.
 Or if you don't use Raycast at all and don't want to install a launcher just for clipboard history.

-• Run both (most common): Raycast for launching, NanoClip for clipboard and snippets.
+• Run both (most common): Raycast for launching, NanoClip for clipboard, snippets, and flows.
 Disable Raycast's clipboard extension to avoid conflicts.

 They solve overlapping but different problems